navindian/personalloanapp/README.md

-Naveen Gayar has checked in the code on AngularJS POC.
+This is the code to demonstrate the features of Angular.